-For a whole month he kept away from the pit, in consequence of which he lost his preferent.
-During that time he went from place to place, battling with the great love that was burning within him.
+For a whole month he kept away from the pit, in consequence of which he lost his preferment.
+During that time he went from place to place, battling with the great leve that was burning within him.
 But it increased; it mastered him.
-Milly's image was constantly before him, and for a time his disappointment drove him to drink.
+Milly's image was constantly before him, and for a time disappointment drove him to thought he had conquered his feelings toward her, so their former friendship was renewed.

-At last he decided to struggle no longer against his love; so he went back to work by the side of his successful rival, who was still his friend and against whom he could bear no animosity.

-He saw Milly as of old.
+At last he decided to struggle no longer against his love; so he went back to work by the side of his successful rival, who was still his friend and against whom he could bear no ani-He saw Milly as of old.
+She